Small Steps For a Dementia Friendly Home

 Making sheds and garages safer

 Another obvious job is to lock sheds and garages, as they contain tools and chemicals.
 A new latch or lock may help, simply because it’s unfamiliar.
 Think about using keyed deadbolts, or extra locks up high or down low.
 If your loved one is prone to wandering off, put secure locks on all outside doors and windows.
+A GPS tracker alarm can trigger a call to our Emergency Resolution Centre when the device strays outside of pre-set geo-ringfenced areas.

 A safer kitchen